Click here for an extensive list of the best tools for dysgraphia

 One of the best dysgraphia games that is a family favourite in many households is Scattergories.
 This is also one of the more common dysgraphia games, as it allows your child to improve their fine motor skills without any stress, pressure and often without realising they are even doing so.
 Get the family involved and make it a firm feature in family games nights.

 Use games nights to have fun while practicing crucial skills.
-Click here for a selection of games for dysgraphia that can easily be adapted to include writing practice.
+Try this selection of great fun family games for dysgraphia that can easily be adapted to include writing practice.

 The concept is simple: Attached to this blog post is a selection of ready-to-use Scattergories lists.
 Print them out or read them online.
 Pick a list and pick a letter (I use this random letter generator to pick the letters at random) and set a timer.
 I usually give the kids 3 minutes to complete the list.
 They have to come up with a word starting with the chosen letter for every ‘category’ mentioned on the list.